SebastianMercutioVaca/SebastianMercutioVaca/README.md

 - ⚡ Fun fact: ...
 -->
 - Computer Engineering Student at UCF
-- Interested in Software Engineering, Cybersecurity, and Embedded Systems
+- Interested in Software Engineering, Hardware, Cybersecurity, and Embedded Systems
 - Open to internships and part-time roles

-🌱 I've acquired my skills in C++.
+🌱 I've acquired my skills in C++ and Java programming.
 Currently learning Python, and digtal systems.
-💬 Ask me about coding, engineering, or military/cybersecurity pathways!
+💬 Ask me about coding, engineering, LangChain automations, programming softwares and languages.